 Moving from onboarding to everboarding

-For success, customer education means moving away from the old model of one time training engagements where the customer is onboarded and then only engaging with them when they have a support issue.
-Instead think about it as everboarding, where customers are continuously engaged with the organization and product through learning.
+For success, customer education means moving away from the old model of one-time training engagements, where the customer is onboarded and then only engaged with when they have a support issue.
+Instead, think about it as everboarding, where customers are continuously engaged with the organization and product through learning.

 With everboarding, you need to take the approach of never being “done” educating the customer on how they can get value from your product.
 You also need to assume that each new user adopting your product needs to be initally onboarded and then continuously everboarded following that.